hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-Is there anything here beyond knickknacks and the spectacle of ruin?
+Is there anything here besides a zen temple and the spectacle of ruin?

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake6.png" />